DynamoMTL/shopify-pipeline/README.md

 ## License
 ## Made by Dynamo

-- explanation and link to the host project (wait for now)
-  - why do we need to use a separate project?
 - how the project needs to be structured
 - how to setup the tool
   - npm install and all that jazz
-- how to setup the environment (shopify)
-  - talk about the config
-  - link to the slate/themekit documentation
 - api
   - how to use the cli
   - command list and what they do
-- how to configure and customize
-  - which parts are customizable and how to do it
-  - webpack
-  - eslint
-  - jest ?
 - few caveats and quirks
   - issues of the tool or some weird things we have to do
   - the whole story around plugins and code injection